How to write the date in Japanese - A Beginner’s Guide

 Conclusion

 Aside from a few irregular readings for the days and a different week system, expressing date and time in Japanese may be conversely easier to learn than it would be in English.
-Being able to reserve a ticket, fill out a form and enquire about an event’s date is truthfully only a few steps away!
+Being able to reserve a ticket, fill out a form, and inquire about an event’s date is truthfully only a few steps away when you know how to write date in Japanese!

 Now that you understand how to write and say dates in Japanese, try writing your birthdate or today’s date.
 Keep practicing, and soon it will feel just as natural as writing dates in your native language.